What makes a house a home?

 In order for the buyer to imagine the house as their own home, you need to declutter and depersonalize the house in order to create “space” for the buyer’s imagination.
 Space for the buyer to see where they can fit their stuff and make it their home.
 If the house is filled with your stuff, it is harder for the buyer to see their stuff in it.

 If the space is filled with your stuff, it’s harder for them to see their stuff in it

-Too much of your stuff will prevent the buyers from seeing their stuff in the space.
-It will remind them that your house is not their home.
-They need to be able to see past that.
+Too much of your stuff will remind them that your house is not their home.
+You need the buyer to be able to see past that.
 That will make it harder for them to imagine living there, and less likely for the buyer to get the feeling of home.

 Here are some ideas to help you declutter and depersonalize your home….

 - Clean out the pantry: This will make your pantry seem larger.
 You should donate food that is still good, but won’t be eaten.
-Try the Thurston County Food Bank.
+You can throw out food that is expired.

 - Clean up the bathroom: Try not to leave your toothbrushes, deodorant, and beauty products on the counter.

 - Fewer pieces of furniture: Remove unnecessary chairs, couches, end tables, that may be cluttering up small spaces